bytedacia/loc8abite/tasks/PhotoGuessMode_README.md

 - [ ] Test edge cases (no marker, double submission, etc.).
 - [ ] Fix any bugs and polish the user experience.

----

-**Note:** This checklist assumes you are building on the current Loc8abite codebase and UI.
-Adjust steps as needed for your specific design and workflow.